icai-imat-deep-learning/deep-learning/labs/l2/solution/README.md

 ### ReLUFunction class (0.5 points)

 This class is contained in the src.models module.
 This class implements the forward and backward of the ReLU layer.
 To implement it you cannot use the nn pytorch module or pytorch custom operations (use only slicing and indexing).
+Keep in mind that torch.where is not allowed.

 ### LinearFunction class (1 point)